The Queen sometimes picks out her outfits a year in advance, according to one designer.

 Queen Elizabeth knows exactly what it takes to be the center of attention at all times: a supremely bright outfit.

-According to a new interview with Her Majesty's daughter-in-law Sophie, the Countess of Wessex, the Queen’s deep and unabating lifelong obsession with brightly colored clothing (always paired with a matching hat) isn’t just because she loves the look, but rather because she knows it’s key to always stand out for her fans.
+According to an interview with Her Majesty's daughter-in-law Sophie, the Countess of Wessex, the Queen’s deep and unabating lifelong obsession with brightly colored clothing (always paired with a matching hat) isn’t just because she loves the look, but rather because she knows it’s key to always stand out for her fans.

 "She needs to stand out for people to be able to say 'I saw the Queen,'" Sophie revealed as part of the Smithsonian Channel documentary "The Queen at 90."
 "Don't forget that when she turns up somewhere, the crowds are two, three, four, 10, 15 deep, and someone wants to be able to say they saw a bit of the Queen's hat as she went past."